 GREAT FALLS PARK – McLean, Va.

 Just 15 miles from DC sits one of the most historic natural wonders in the U.S.: Great Falls Park, located on the Potomac River.
 A unit of the George Washington Memorial Parkway, the park’s origins date back to 10,500 BC.
-Today, the Patowmack Canal and Carousels of Great Falls Park are two of the most notable natural landmarks in the country, where visitors can stroll along the river and take in the sights of the falls, and its abundant wildlife.
-For the little ones, children 5 and older can attend the Junior Ranger Program to explore, learn and protect the park.
+Stroll along the river and take in the sights of the falls and abundant wildlife.
+Children five and older can attend the Junior Ranger Program to explore and learn, as well.